dustymabe/dustymabe.com/content/post/2021-11-02/post.md

 sudo umount /tmp/mnt1 /tmp/mnt2
 ```

+Now you can remove the extra disk from the RPi4 and reboot the machine.

+TIP: It can take some time to boot, especially if the disk is slow.
+Be patient.
+You may not see anything on the screen for 20-30 seconds.

 #### UEFI: Combined Disk Mode Alternate Machine Disk Preparation

 When preparing the RPi4 disk from an alternate machine (i.e. creating the disk from your laptop) then you can mount up the 2nd partition **after** running `coreos-installer` and pull down the UEFI firmware files.